 How User Intent Impacts Search Results

 As the top search engine globally, Google aims to deliver the most desirable results to its users.
 With this in mind, Google’s algorithm attempts to detect the intention of every search query.
 As we stated above, some terms are easier to determine than others, but Google uses various data points to help pinpoint user intent.

-As a plumbing website, it is your job to produce content that meets every possible user intent for your target audience.
+As a plumbing website, your job is to produce content that meets every possible user intent for your target audience.
 For example, some of your future customers may search for slab leak repair services, while others may search for a more general phrase like plumber near me.
-Therefore, websites that can meet the most kinds of user intent will generate the most traffic.
+Therefore, websites that meet the most user intent will generate the most traffic.

 Types of User Intent for Plumbing Customers

 You can break down user intents into different categories as an SEO specialist or website administrator.
 From there, you can target the users most likely to convert into paying customers while supplementing those top-of-the-funnel prospects with secondary users.